alexch/codelikethis/public/lessons/git/git_branches.md

 2. create a new branch called `party`

         git checkout -b party
-3. in this branch, add a few party items (like cake or booze) to the list
+3. in this branch, add a few party items (like cake or booze) to the list using your text editor
 4. make a *commit* on this branch containing the party items

+        git add .
-        git commit -m 'party stuff'
+        git commit -m "party stuff"
 5. *switch back* to master.
 Notice that the party items are now **gone**.

         git checkout master